 Last week I decided I couldn’t take sitting on the couch anymore (and I haven’t even bothered to work out) so I started adventuring around the city.
 One day I ventured up to the Belvedere Castle in Central Park, bought a hot dog, and picnicked on the lawn while reading Harry Potter.
 Another day I spent time writing and reading in the Rose Reading room that re-opened at the New York Public Library.
 I try to find new coffee shops every once in a while, and keep busy with this blog.
 Oh, and this month I legally changed my name!!
 Woohoo!

 For Oliver, October has been really busy with school.
-He actually travelled all the way to Bucknell University in Pennsylvania with a few peers from NYU.
+He actually traveled all the way to Bucknell University in Pennsylvania with a few peers from NYU.
 He’s been working on a new piece that premiered at this concert for a while now.
 He also performed a colleague’s piece on guitar.
 It’s been fun seeing him in composer mode at home; we have sheet music, sound equipment, and instruments everywhere.
 Sounds insane, but trust me, I love every second of it.

 For some reason this is the only photo we took together this month…